 • epilepsy.

-The vaccine during pregnancy is administered only after the permission of the attending physician.
+The vaccine is administered during pregnancy only after the permission of the attending physician.
 Despite the fact that in medical practice there is no information about the toxic effect of the drug on the fetus, experts prohibit its use in the first trimester of pregnancy.
-During the period of breastfeeding, women can enter Vaxigrip, but only after a detailed examination of the patient by a doctor.
+During breastfeeding, women can be administered Vaxigrip, but only after a detailed examination of the patient by a doctor.

 Overdose and side effects

-Sometimes the use of a vaccine can provoke the development of adverse reactions, which in the vast majority of clinical cases pass without a trace after 1-2 days and do not need medical correction.
+Sometimes the use of a vaccine can provoke the development of adverse reactions, which in the vast majority of clinical cases disappear without a trace after 1-2 days and do not require drug correction.

-Among the local reactions to the vaccine preparation Vaxigrip, the following should be highlighted:
+Among the local reactions to the vaccine drug Vaxigrip, the following should be highlighted:

 • redness at the injection site;